-Figure 4 shows the performance of this approach for a star with N = 10, P = 1000.
-The two asymptotes represent the SQRT(N) and greedy algorithms, which operate in the minimum-waveband and minimum-wavelength regimes, respectively.
-The dual-algorithm approach essentially interpolates between the minimum-waveband and minimum-wavelength cases to produce algorithms with intermediate waveband and wavelength requirements.
+Fig. 7.
+Performance of the uniform waveband algorithm for a star with N = 10, P = 1000.
+The red (dashed line) and blue (dotted line) asymptotes represent the SQRT(N) and greedy algorithms, respectively.

+and greedy algorithms, which operate in the minimum-waveband and minimum-wavelength regimes, respectively.
+The dual-algorithm approach essentially interpolates between the minimumwaveband and minimum-wavelength cases to produce algorithms with intermediate waveband and wavelength requirements.